 What do I do if my child currently does not have an audiologist?

 If your child is not currently established with an audiologist, you may choose a participating HAAPI provider from the Registered Audiologists.
 To receive assistance from HAAPI, you must work with a Participating Audiologist.

-What do I need for proof of school enrollment?
+What do I need for age verification or proof of school enrollment?
 What if my child is homeschooled?

-A letter on school letterhead stating that your child is enrolled and what grade they are enrolled in is sufficient for proof of school enrollment.
+A birth certificate for children who have not yet enrolled in kindergarten or a letter on school letterhead for school age children stating that your child is enrolled and what grade they are enrolled in is sufficient for proof of school enrollment.
 Children who are homeschooled are also eligible to receive assistance from HAAPI.
 If you child is homeschooled, a copy of homeschool enrollment with the state of Indiana will be required.

 Will I have to verify income?